Skip to Content

 Lay down a drop cloth under the tiles to keep the area clean.
 Use your grout float to apply the grout to the subway tile seams.

-Work it fully into the seams to avoid any air pockets.
+Press it into the seams to avoid any air pockets.
 Check the instructions for the grout you purchased to see their recommended wait time to wipe off the grout on the tiles.
 Mine recommended 20 minutes.

-Use a sponge and bucket of clean water to remove the grout from the faces of the subway tiles.
-Change your water often to keep it as clean as possible.
-Clean water helps to remove the grout more quickly.
+Use a damp sponge and bucket of clean water to remove the grout from the faces of the subway tiles.
+It is a good idea to change your water often to keep it as clean as possible.
+Clean water helps to remove the excess grout more effectively.

 9 | Remove Grout Haze